 With that in mind, here are seven questions you should ask on a first date to keep things light, but cover some important ground.

-1. How Did You Vote In The Brexit Referendum?
+1 How Did You Vote In The Brexit Referendum?

 Two areas that seem like they should be dating disasters are politics and Brexit.
 However, Dr Eric Robinson from the University of Liverpool suggests discussing how you voted in the EU referendum might not be such a bad idea.
 He said, “research suggests that opposing political views

 could say a lot about them as a person.
 Dr Robinson suggested how we engage with the festive season can reveal how introverted or extroverted we are.
 He said, "how people spend Christmas and New Year can reveal how close they are to their family and the likelihood that they are want to be in a committed relationship."
 3 What Do You Spend Most Of Your Money On?

 may be quite important.
 She said, “research indicates that people who feel that their partner spends money foolishly are 45 percent more likely to divorce.
 Plus, if someone responds to this question with a lengthy story about sports cars and designer clothes, it could be a red flag if your values about money are very different.”
 4 Who Would Be Your Dream Dinner Guest?

 designed thirty six questions, split into three groups ranging from relatively casual to quite deep that they believed would speed up the process of intimacy between a couple.
 By starting with questions about your likes and interests they argued it can lead to deeper conversations.
 5 If You Lost Your Wallet Do You Think It Would Be Returned?

 there’s no factually correct answer, it depends on how the individual asked perceives the world.
 But, if someone has good faith a lost wallet will be returned, they may be a more trusting and open-minded individual.”
 6 What Was Your Last Holiday?

 If you like going away, exploring, and seeing a new part of the world then dating someone who wants to do it with you is kind of important.
 Dr Robinson said, "studies show that not only do people prefer a partner who’s

 open to new experiences, but couples who are more adventurous also report higher levels of relationship satisfaction."
-7. What Is The Most Embarrassing Thing That Has Happened To You?
+7 What Is The Most Embarrassing Thing That Has Happened To You?

 Being vulnerable isn't so simple.
 Psychologist Arthur Anon and his colleagues suggested that starting with light questions and moving on to sharing moments of vulnerability like when you last cried, were embarrassed, what you like about the person sat opposite you, and what you think is too serious to be joked about can actually build a stronger, lasting connection.
+8

 Speaking about the eharmony research Dr. Eric Robinson said, “we focused on concrete questions.
 These centre on a very specific opinion or moment in a person’s life that can help to cut through impression management; by asking specifically about what a person did last weekend, rather than what they say they like to do at the weekends, we get a picture of a person that isn’t tainted by how they would like to look – a more real version of themselves so to speak."
 He continued: